TKleanthousT/stanley_cbp/docs/architecture.md

 ## Data Layout on Disk

-Stanley runs entirely inside a **base directory**:
+STANLEY runs entirely inside a **base directory**:

 - In **local Jupyter runs**, `base_dir()` resolves to the folder that contains your notebook.
 - In **cluster runs**, the SLURM script sets an environment variable (for example `STANLEY_WORKDIR`) and `base_dir()` resolves to that directory.

-Under this base directory, Stanley creates a consistent data layout:
+Under this base directory, STANLEY creates a consistent data layout:

 - `LightCurves/`
   Raw, detrended, and processed light curves.